EPFL-LAP/dynamatic/docs/Specs/TypeSystem.md

 In a way, an additional unstated assumption in our current Handshake-level IR is that an add operation (`arith.addi`) is not in fact *just* an addition, it is a join of both operands' control ports *in parallel to* an addition of the operands' data port (the same is true for all other mathematical operations).
 In the spirit of making dataflow semantics explicit within the IR, it therefore would make sense to start treating an add operation as *just* an addition, and make the joining logic explicit in the IR when it happens.
 We would need to introduce a couple new Handshake operations to make this work.

-- An unpacking operation (`handshake::UnpackOp`) which takes as operand a channel-typed SSA value and breaks it down into its two individual components; a raw data-typed SSA value and a control-typed SSA value.
+- An unbundling operation (`handshake::UnbundleOp`) which takes as operand a channel-typed SSA value in the simple case and breaks it down into its individual components; a control-typed SSA value and, in the simple case, a single aw data-typed SSA value (we'll look at more complex cases later on).
-- A corresponding packing operation (`handshake::PackOp`) which takes two operands, a raw data-typed SSA value and a control-typed SSA value, and produces a single channel-typed SSA value as result.
+- A converse bundling operation (`handshake::BundleOp`) which takes two operands in the simple case; a control-typed SSA value and a raw data-typed SSA value.
+It produces a single channel-typed SSA value as result.
 - An explicit join operation (`handshake::JoinOp`) which takes an arbitray number of control-typed SSA values as operands and produces a single control-typed SSA value which results from the join of all the operands (join operations with a single operand could be canonicalized away since they would act as no-op).
 This operation actually already exists in Handshake.

 With those new operations available, a correct IR for our simple adder would be much more formal and explicit, at the cost of some added operations.